sxkachilles/SmartDict/README.md

 SmartDict
 =========

-A suite consisted of a Chrome extension and an iOS app aiming at effectively learning English words via surfing the web.
+A suite consisted of a Chrome extension and an iOS app aiming at effectively learning English words via surfing the abundant web.

 This is the Chrome extension part.